The pilot study

 - Neurological function 30 days after cardiac arrest.

-- Neurological function and health-related quality of life at 90 and 180 days.
+- Neurological function and health-related quality of life at 90 and 180 days after cardiac arrest.

 For detailed information, secondary and tertiary outcomes, as well as methodology, see CIP or CIP-summary.